LearnersGuild/learning-os/game/skills-levels-abilities.md

 ### JavaScript

-#### Level 0
+#### Level 0 [Classic JS]
 - Identify, explain, and apply variables in JavaScript code
 - Identify, explain, and apply data types in JavaScript code
-- Identify, explain, and apply collections in JavaScript code
+- Identify, explain, and apply arrays in JavaScript code
 - Identify, explain, and apply objects in JavaScript code
+- Identify, explain, and apply conditionals in JavaScript code
 - Identify, explain, and apply loops in JavaScript code
-- Identify, explain, and apply conditional in JavaScript code
 - Identify, explain, and apply functions in JavaScript code

+#### Level 1 [ECMAScript 2015 Basics]
+- Identify, explain, and apply let statements in JavaScript code
+- Identify, explain, and apply const statements in JavaScript code
+- Identify, explain, and apply for...of... statements in JavaScript code
+- Identify, explain, and apply stand-alone blocks in JavaScript code
+- Identify, explain, and apply arrow functions in JavaScript code
+- Identify, explain, and apply modules in JavaScript code
+- Identify, explain, and apply optional parameters in JavaScript code
+- Identify, explain, and apply classes in JavaScript code

+#### Level 2 [ECMAScript 2015 Advanced]
+- Identify, explain, and apply symbols in JavaScript code
+- Identify, explain, and apply destructuring in JavaScript code
+- Identify, explain, and apply maps in JavaScript code
+- Identify, explain, and apply weakmaps in JavaScript code
+- Identify, explain, and apply promises in JavaScript code
+- Identify, explain, and apply generators in JavaScript code

 ### Ruby